Sound Safari for the Visually Impaired

 A sound adventure is complemented by exploring the many textures in the bushveld.
 The rough bark of a Knobthorn tree, the smooth worn section of a rhino or elephant rubbing post, soft velvet leaves, sharp thorns, delicate petals.
 Feeling animal tracks in the sand and mud – so much to experience and learn.

-And there is much to smell and, sometimes, taste too – the floral fragrance of wild jasmine, pungent grasses after the rain, tart sour plumb, sweet marula.
+And there is much to smell and, sometimes, taste too – the floral fragrance of wild jasmine, pungent grasses after the rain, the tartness of a sour plum and the sweetness of marula fruit.

 Wildebeest Hair